oletizi/avi-docs/src/site/docs/16.2/avi-vantage-integration-with-safenet-network-hsm/index.md

 [1.1.1.11] lunash: client assignPartition -c aviClient -p par43 'client assignPartition' successful.
 Command Result : 0 (Success)
 [1.1.1.11] lunash: exit</code></pre></li>
  <li>Perform the above steps (1) and (2) for all HSM devices.</li>
  <li>On the Avi Controller bash shell, the application ID must be opened before the Avi SE can communicate with the HSM.
-This can be done using the following command which will automatically be replicated to each Avi Controller in the cluster:<pre crayon="false" class="command-line language-bash" data-prompt="username@avi:~$" data-output="2-99"><code><span style="font-weight: 400;">/opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/etc/luna/bin/sautil -v -s 1 -i 1792:1793 -o -p my_partition_password"</span>
+This can be done using the following command which will automatically be replicated to each Avi Controller in the cluster:<pre crayon="false" class="command-line language-bash" data-prompt="username@avi:~$" data-output="2-99"><code><span style="font-weight: 400;">/etc/luna/bin/sautil -v -s 1 -i 1792:1793 -o -p my_partition_password</span>
 Copyright (C) 2009 SafeNet, Inc. All rights reserved. sautilis the property of SafeNet, Inc. and is provided to our customers for the purpose of diagnostic and development only.
 Any re-distribution of this